11ume/kable-internals/README.md

 <br>
 <br>

-**Kable** — Is a decentralized service discovery and load balancer system for Node.js

-Is a simple and pretty alternative to others centralized systems which involve complex architectures, such as Nginx, Consul, DNS servers etc.

-**This project is under developement 🔥**
+**Kable-internals** — Is a little module to interact with kable core functionalities **This project is under developement 🔥**